 As an essential oil, terpinolene may have antibacterial and antifungal qualities, according to a 2005 study—which could be another reason, besides its fresh scent, that it’s a common additive in soaps and cleaning products.
 Other research suggests it can help repel pests like mosquitoes and weevils.

 Our Terpene Blends contain NO cannabis, THC, CBD.
 They're non-psychoactive and sourced from botanicals.
-No cutting agents - We don't use any additives, diluents, or carrier agents to artificially enhance or dilute or products.
+No cutting agents - We don't use any additives, diluents, or carrier agents to artificially enhance or dilute our products.
+Large orders may be subject to a lead time.